trevordbunch/cis411_lab3_uiux/labreports/LAB_xzepiora.md

 | Preconditions | 1.
 The user has the app installed.
 2. The user is at the exhibit they want to scan.
 3. The app has camara permissions for the scan.|
 | Postconditions |1.
 The app will mark that the user visited this exhibit so they can track where they have been. |

-## Step 3.2 Identifier a competitive product
+## Step 3.2 Identify a competitive product

 List of Similar Sites
 1. Competitor 1 [Pocket Sights](https://pocketsights.com/)
 2. Competitor 2 [SelfTour](https://www.selftour.guide/)

-## Step 3.3 Write a Useability Test
+## Step 3.3 Write a Usability Test
 This test is being conducted for Pocket Sights.
 | Step | Tasks | Notes |
 |---|---|---|